natalieagus/50033-2022/_unity/3_unity_for_toddlers_2.md

 The fun thing about enabling URP is that you can now lit up your sprites, thus creating a bit of a *mood*.
 Right click on your project hierarchy and observe that there are a few 2D Lights GameObjects that you can create, namely FreeformLight2D, SpriteLight2D, GlobalLight2D, and SpotLight2D.

 ### GlobalLight2D
+Open Fighter.scene.
 Create a GlobalLight2D Game Object, and set the properties:
 * Intensity of 0.4
 * Target Sorting Layers: All (this determines which Sprite layers to lit up)
 * Position at `(0, 0, -1)`